 Many foreigners aspire the purchase of a condominium unit in Thailand, for either residential or investment purposes.

-Foreigners are allowed to buy and own a condominium unit in Thailand.
+Foreigners are allowed to buy and own condominium units in Thailand.
 However, only condominiums registered under pertinent laws and licensed with the Thai Land Department offer full individual ownership (with a government-issued unit ownership title deed) and are regulated by the Thailand Condominium Act.

-There are no restrictions with regards to nationality, and any foreigner who can enter Thailand with a valid visa can buy and own a condominium unit within the foreign ownership quota of the condominium.
+There are no restrictions with regards to nationality, and any foreigner who can enter Thailand with a valid visa can buy and own condominium units within the foreign ownership quotas of the condominium.

-The purchase price for the condominium must be transferred into Thailand in foreign currency and converted into Thai Baht by a licensed financial institution within Thailand.
+The purchase price of the condo must be transferred into Thailand in foreign currency and converted into Thai Baht by a licensed financial institution within Thailand.